 - toy or fake weapons that imitate real ones

-What You Can Pack When Moving to the Country
+What to Pack When Moving to the Netherlands

 One can import up to 20 kg of fish or fish products to the Netherlands with no special certifications.
 The same goes for any amount of sweets and chocolate.
 Infant food and food intended for special medical purposes also do not require special documentation.
 However, the amount of formula you are allowed to bring depends on the country you are traveling from.